Egzon Binaku

-Egzon Binaku (born 27 August 1995) is a professional footballer who plays as a left-back for Swedish club GAIS.
-Born in Sweden, he represented the Albania national team.
+Egzon Binaku (born 27 August 1995) is a professional footballer who plays as a left-back for Swedish club IF Viken.
+Born in Sweden, he played for the Albania national team.

 Personal life

 Binaku was born in Åmål, Sweden from Kosovo Albanian parents from the Kosovan town of Mitrovica.

 Club career

 On 4 May 2015, he made his Allsvenskan debut for BK Häcken against Halmstads BK.

 International career

 On 21 May 2018, Binaku received a call-up from Albania for the friendly matches against Kosovo and Ukraine.